Disclaimer: Tolkien's creations are still Tolkien's creations. I claim all the rest.

 The path was wide and Legolas and Aragorn rode silently side by side, each lost in his own thoughts.

 The journey thus far had been quiet and peaceful.
 There had been no mishaps, no injuries, no battles that needed to be fought.
-So naturally that that was about to change.
+So naturally that pleasantness was about to change.

 The two friends pulled their horses to a stop, when they came to the river they had known would be just ahead.
 The winter snows were still packed in the mountains upriver, and it would take at least another month of sunshine-heated air to cause enough melt to swell the current to overflowing.